anvilglobaldynamics/torque/meta/api-docs/add-service-blueprint.md

 { code: APIKEY_INVALID } // the api key is invalid
 { code: ORGANIZATION_INVALID } // the organization id is invalid
 { code: VAT_VALUE_INVALID } // the vat value is not within 0 to 100
-{ code: LONGSTANDING_SETUP_INVALID } // A flag and service duration is required
+{ code: LONGSTANDING_SETUP_INVALID } // A flag, service duration and customer are required
 { code: GENERIC_ACTIVATION_ERROR } // Error occurred while activating
 ```